niemilau/pybind-benchmarking/README.md

 # pybind-benchmarking

-Comparing performance of nanobind vs pybind11 (custom NDArray wrapper) vs raw CPython when passing Numpy arrays to C++.
+Comparing performance cost of passing Numpy arrays to C++: nanobind vs pybind11 (with custom NDArray wrapper) vs raw CPython.

 **CAUTION:** The benchmarking code and test cases are vibe coded and have not yet been fully scrutinized.
 The manual `ndarray.hpp` wrapper used with pybind11 is handwritten.